nicholaslws/BSF-projects/SOP/SOP.md

 added.
 If the food waste is too wet, dry substrate such as bread or biscuits will be added to reduce the wetness of the food.
-These additional steps helps to homogenise the quality of food waste and the optimal moisture content for the larval consumption.
+These additional steps helps to homogenise the quality of food waste and the optimal moisture content for the larvae.

 ### Fermentation!

 #### EMAS preparation

-During the longer holidays or for general feeding, we might need to ferment food.
+During the holidays or for general feeding, we might want to ferment food.
+It is also good to ensure a more similar microbiome across the trays.
 For fermentation, we are using EM1 solution.
 We prepare it by mixing EM1, molasses and water in a 1:1:20 ratio ( \~ 5L of EM1 and molasses in a blue drum).
 After 1-2 weeks, the solution should turn a lighter shade of brown and it is then ready for use (EMAS).
-The solution can then be stored for a few months.
+The EMAS can then be stored for a few months.
 You can refer to the brochures for instructions.

 #### Using EMAS